by Linda Walleshauser, on Jul 25, 2022 8:15:00 AM

 All employers are required to notify the Occupational Safety and Health Administration (OSHA) of all work-related fatalities within 8 hours, and of all work-related in-patient hospitalizations, amputations, or losses of an eye within 24 hours.

-Employers with more than 10 employees and whose establishments are not classified as a partially exempt industry generally must also record all work-related injuries and illnesses.
+Employers with more than 10 employees and establishments that are not classified as a partially exempt industry generally must also record all work-related injuries and illnesses.

 New York Discrimination Laws